qmsk/e2/README.md

 Each `--gpio-tally-pin=` is used for sequentially numbered tally ID output.
 Passing eight `--gpio-tally-pin=` options will enable tally output for IDs 1, 2, 3, 4, 5, 6, 7 and 8.
 The GPIO pin will be set high if the tally input is output on program, and low otherwise.

+If running the tally binary as root, it will handle exporting and setup of the `/sys/class/gpio` devices itself.
+If running as a user in the gpio group, the permissions on the exported GPIO pins must be configured by udev before running the tally binary.
+Use the included `cmd/tally/gpio-export.sh ...` script to pre-export the GPIO pins.

+The tally program will exit and drive the GPIO pins low on SIGINT.
+If the tally program crashes or is killed, the GPIO pins will remain stuck in their previous state.
+Use the `cmd/tally/gpio-unexport.sh ...` script to clear the GPIO output.

+Example systemd service to pre-export the GPIO pins, and drive them low if the tally program exits:

+	[Unit]
+	Description=github.com/qmsk/e2 tally
+	After=network.target

+	[Service]
+	User=e2-tally
+	ExecStartPre=/opt/qmsk-e2/bin/gpio-export.sh 23 24 21 20 16 12 26 19 13 6
+	ExecStart=/opt/qmsk-e2/bin/tally \
+		--discovery-interface=eth0 \
+		--gpio --gpio-green-pin=23 --gpio-red-pin=24 \
+		--gpio-tally-pin=21 --gpio-tally-pin=20 --gpio-tally-pin=16 --gpio-tally-pin=12 --gpio-tally-pin=26 --gpio-tally-pin=19 --gpio-tally-pin=13 --gpio-tally-pin=6 \

+	KillSignal=SIGINT
+	ExecStopPost=/opt/qmsk-e2/bin/gpio-unexport.sh 23 24 21 20 16 12 26 19 13 6

+	[Install]
+	WantedBy=multi-user.target

 ## SPI-LED

 ![Tally APA102 LEDs](/docs/tally-spiled.jpg?raw=true)